Beth Wilbur Van Mierlo, Executive Director

 Perryn Anable Ferris, Director of Communications and Design

 Perryn has been a freelance web and graphic designer for almost two decades and has a background in software design and development.
 Since moving to Portland in 2002, she has co-founded an online magazine, MainelyKids.com, and has worked with many of Maine’s leading nonprofits and government organizations while working for Shoestring Agency in various roles including senior web designer, creative consultant and copy editor.
 She holds a BFA in painting from Boston University.
 Perryn enjoys living in downtown Portland with her husband and two daughters.

 Anne Ackerman, Teaching Artist Coordinator

 Anne earned her BA in Art from the University of Southern Maine and returned to earn her BFA in Art Education with a studio concentration in photography.
 Anne is a certified K-12 visual arts teacher and received the Art Education Discipline Award from USM for her approach to curriculum and her volunteer work with at-risk youth.
 Originally from Oregon, Anne moved to Maine at a young age.
 Time spent on both coasts has influenced Anne’s artwork.
 As a photographer, Anne is interested in capturing the textures, lines, shapes and patterns found within nature and her environment.
 Anne’s studio work includes black and white photography, collage, mixed media and clay.

 Joel Ellis Brown, Photographer

 Joel is a lifelong Mainer who has lived in Portland for 26 years.
 She received her B.A. in Art from the University of Southern Maine and has worked as an artist and in other self-employed ventures as a landscape gardener, baker and seat weaver ever since.
 Photography has been her main creative outlet for the past few years and she is delighted to be able to combine her love for the medium with her work for Side x Side.
-She has a son in the 6th grade and loves spending her extra time on adventures with him.
+She loves spending her extra time on adventures with her son.
 In addition to taking photos and painting watercolors, she enjoys cooking and baking, hiking and camping, books and films, gardening and animals.